jazracherif/udacity-data-engineer-gutenberg/README.md

 `python lib/gutenberg.py --cmd download_data`

-The above will take up to 30 minutes to complete the first time (40Gb of download), and the data will be store in the `data/` folder
+The above will take up to 30 minutes to complete the first time (40Gb of download), and the data will be store in the `data/` folder.

 Generate the catalog file by processing the RDF files: